Abstracts and Bio

 The quest to understand the precise geometry and shape of our universe began thousands of years ago, when mathematicians and astronomers used mathematical models to try and explain their observations.
 We'll explore historical and current theories related to the geometry of the earth and universe during an interactive talk.
 A globe or child's ball will be useful.

-Rubik's Cube Games on Spheres: Geometry of Spherical Orbifolds
+Rubik's Cube Games on Spheres: My Geometry Story

-We'll slice up basketballs in order to form new spaces like footballs and triangular pillows, and then look at the geometry of the resulting spaces, called orbifolds.
+My geometry story focuses on understanding spaces but also illuminates the importance of mentors and co-authors.
+We'll begin with my experiences during my first year of college and continue with surfaces and polyhedra.
+Then we'll slice up basketballs in order to form new spaces like footballs and triangular pillows, called orbifolds.
 Orbifolds furnish a natural starting point for the study of singular spaces and they are especially of interest to mathematicians and physicists.
 Diverse applications of orbifolds include connections to crystallography, string theory and music theory.
 Many results, such as those requiring local analysis, generalize easily to the orbifold setting, but most global results do not.
 Imagine a spherical Rubik's game where you can rotate spherical triangles on the surface of the sphere.
-This game exists and is called the Impossiball and we'll use it to help understand orbifolds, as we look at lots of examples and results related to the diameter, Euler characteristic, and spectrum.
-This talk is aimed at students interested in mathematics or physics who have taken linear algebra or multivariable calculus.
+This game exists and is called the Impossiball and we'll use it to help understand orbifolds as we look at examples related to the diameter, Euler characteristic and spectrum.

 Impossiball